-STEP 4 If your assessable non-primary production government industry payments include a diesel fuel rebate, diesel and alternative fuels grant, or energy grants credit, print D in the TYPE box at the right of the amount at H.
+STEP 4 If your assessable non-primary production government industry payments include a fuel grant under the energy grants credits scheme or fuel tax credits, print D in the TYPE box at the right of the amount at H.

 STEP 5 Add up the amounts you have written at G and H and write the total in the adjacent Totals box.